mahmoudElshimi/vector_space/README.md

 ==============================================================================
 - Why C?
 God created universe in C.
 - Why Python?
 You know.
-- Python code was checked using mypy.
+- Python code was statically typed and checked using mypy.

 Definition and basic properties
 -------------------------------